custom-dex-team/anomaly-custom-engine/README.md

 6. For successful compilation, **the latest build tools with MFC and ATL libraries is required**

 ## Changelog
+**2024.11.27**
+* Possibilty to change vertical mouse sensitivity factor by typing `mouse_sens_vertical` in console or in Modded Exes settings.
+The number is a multiplicative factor to overall mouse sensitivity, default 1

 **2024.11.10**
 * New Zoom Delta Algorithm: Changes zoom levels of a scope to have same Visual zoom change between levels, to enable it type `new_zoom_delta_algorithm 1` in console (https://github.com/themrdemonized/xray-monolith/issues/98)